nirav0999/nirav0999/README.md

+I am Master of Science in Computer Science student at University of Illinois Urbana Champaign (UIUC).
+I work in the areas of Trustworthy Machine Learning, Natural Language Processing and Computer Security.

 - 👋 Hi, I’m @nirav0999
 - 👀 I’m interested in ML, NLP and Security & Privacy (S&P)
 - 🌱 I’m currently learning everyday :)